philvarner/philvarner.com/content/resume.md

 ## Overview

-I am an experienced software developer, with over 17 years of work building production software, in a variety of both formal and informal roles within the software development process, on a many different tech stacks.
+I am an experienced software developer, with over 17 years of work building production software, in a variety of both formal and informal roles within the software development process, on many different tech stacks.

 I am pragmatic, passionate, broad, and serious but not solemn.